You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Understanding Cozaar and Its Side Effects

-Cozaar, also known as losartan, is a medication used to treat high blood pressure and reduce the risk of stroke, heart attack, and kidney disease.
-It belongs to a class of medications called angiotensin II receptor antagonists.
-While Cozaar is generally considered safe and effective, it can cause a range of side effects, including itching.
+Cozaar, also known as losartan, is a medication used to treat high blood pressure and heart failure.
+It belongs to a class of medications called angiotensin II receptor antagonists, which work by blocking the action of a hormone that causes blood vessels to constrict.
+While Cozaar is generally well-tolerated, some patients may experience side effects, including itching.

 Is There an OTC Cream for Cozaar-Related Itching?

-While there is no specific OTC cream approved for Cozaar-related itching, there are several over-the-counter (OTC) creams and medications that may help alleviate itching caused by the medication.
-Here are some options:
+While there is no specific OTC cream that is specifically designed to treat Cozaar-related itching, there are several over-the-counter (OTC) creams and ointments that may help alleviate itching caused by the medication.
+These include:

 Expert Insights